UBS Group Upgrades Meliá Hotels International (OTCMKTS:SMIZF) to Buy

-UBS Group upgraded shares of Meliá Hotels International (OTCMKTS:SMIZF) from a neutral rating to a buy rating in a report published on Tuesday, The Fly reports.
+Meliá Hotels International (OTCMKTS:SMIZF) was upgraded by analysts at UBS Group from a “neutral” rating to a “buy” rating in a report released on Tuesday, The Fly reports.

-Several other analysts also recently commented on the company.
-Societe Generale reaffirmed a buy rating on shares of Meliá Hotels International in a research note on Tuesday, September 28th.
-Exane BNP Paribas reaffirmed an underperform rating on shares of Meliá Hotels International in a research note on Friday, October 29th.
-Berenberg Bank reaffirmed a hold rating on shares of Meliá Hotels International in a research note on Monday, July 26th.
-Finally, Bryan, Garnier & Co raised Meliá Hotels International from a sell rating to a buy rating in a research note on Thursday, October 14th.
-One analyst has rated the stock with a sell rating, two have assigned a hold rating and five have given a buy rating to the stock.
-According to data from MarketBeat.com, Meliá Hotels International currently has a consensus rating of Buy.
+A number of other equities analysts have also recently issued reports on the company.
+Exane BNP Paribas reiterated an “underperform” rating on shares of Meliá Hotels International in a report on Friday, October 29th.
+Societe Generale reiterated a “buy” rating on shares of Meliá Hotels International in a report on Tuesday, September 28th.
+Berenberg Bank reiterated a “hold” rating on shares of Meliá Hotels International in a report on Monday, July 26th.
+Finally, Bryan, Garnier & Co upgraded Meliá Hotels International from a “sell” rating to a “buy” rating in a report on Thursday, October 14th.
+One research analyst has rated the stock with a sell rating, two have issued a hold rating and five have issued a buy rating to the company.
+Based on data from MarketBeat.com, the company presently has an average rating of “Buy”.

 Meliá Hotels International SA engages in the operation and management of hotels.
 It operates through the following segments: Hotel Management, Hotel Business, Real Estate, Vacation Club, Corporate, and Others.
 The Hotel Management segment operates hotels under management and franchise agreements.
 The Hotel Business segment operates hotel units owned or leased by the group.